matthewsaunders/mrkdwn/README.md

 A subset of a markdown-to-HTML converter.
 The gem name doesn't have any vowels, so you know it must be good!

+To learn more about how mrkdwn works, read the [overview](docs/overview).

 ## Build and running in local irb

 Follow these instructions to build and install the mrkdwn gem locally.
 Once installed, you can load it in a local irb session and call Mrkdwn#html to parse a markdown document string into an HTML fragment string.